temporalio/cli/temporalcli/commandsmd/commands.md

 * `--source`, `-s` (string) - Path to the input file.
 Required.
 * `--target`, `-t` (string) - Path to the output file, or standard output if not set.

-### temporal workflow list: List Workflow Executions based on a Query.
+### temporal workflow list: List Workflow Executions based on a Query

 The `temporal workflow list` command provides a list of [Workflow Executions](/concepts/what-is-a-workflow-execution) that meet the criteria of a given [Query](/concepts/what-is-a-query).